 The song goes like this...I was driving down the highway, on my way to see my Dad, when I saw the exit for my old high school.
 On a whim, on a lark, I took it and proceeded to go down memory lane.

 First stop Arundel Junior High, I went to 7th Grade there.
 It's now Arundel Middle School, my how times have changed.
 One other change is today is the first day of 7th grade for my twins.
 My how times have really changed.

 Next stop was my alma mater, Arundel Senior High.
 It's up the hill from the first school and I rode through the parking lot around to the gym, my old stomping grounds.
-You know how you hear music in a scene in a movie?
-I heard the Rocky theme in my head as I pulled up.
+You know how sometimes you hear music from a movie in your head?
+I heard the theme from Rocky as I pulled up.
 A custodian was coming out and I said,"Can I go inside?
 I went to school here."

 Well lo and behold he let me in and it was like manna from heaven.

 The picture you see here was taken after the County Championships.
 You'll notice that the back row is all Arundel Wildcats.
 That's Jerry, back row third from the right, and I have no idea who the big guy with the Afro is.

 Someone had to coach that team and here is where the story gets really good.

 You will not find a more decent person, a better coach, a greater father.
 He was someone we would all have run through a brick wall for.